 All students must meet the health requirements of the nursing program and health agencies.
-Satisfactory health clearance must be complete and on file in the School of Nursing and Health Systems prior to participation in each of the placements in agency settings for practical and/or clinical experiences.
+Satisfactory health clearance must be complete and on file in the Health and Wellness Center prior to participation in each of the placements in agency settings for practical and/or clinical experiences.
 Clinical clearance must be validated prior to the first scheduled clinical agency experience.
 Attendance at clinical activity without prior clinical clearance will result in clinical failure.